 Division members are actively involved in clinical and basic science research, participating in local and national clinical research trials.
 Members are highly involved in educational activities at both the undergraduate and postgraduate level within the Department of Obstetrics and Gynecology.
 Division members also participate and lead Quality Improvement initiatives and programs.

 For more information about this division's activities, please visit the Maternal-Fetal Medicine research page.

 Clinical Programs & Initiatives

-The clinical MFM Division and the Maternal-Fetal Medicine Centre are involved in the undergraduate and postgraduate education of learners from the Faculty of Medicine & Dentistry, and the faculty’s residency training programs for obstetrics & gynecology, NICU, and diagnostic imaging.
+The clinical MFM Division and the Maternal-Fetal Medicine Centre are involved in the undergraduate and postgraduate education of learners from the Faculty of Medicine & Dentistry, and the faculty’s residency training programs for Obstetrics & Gynecology, Neonatology, Radiology, Pediatric Cardiology, and Family Medicine.
 The MFM Division is also involved in training sonography students from the Northern Alberta Institute of Technology.
 Additionally, the clinical division welcomes elective students and residents from other medical school programs across Canada, whenever feasible.

 Division members hold or have held significant portfolios in undergraduate and postgraduate medical education.
 Members also make substantial contributions to Continuing Medical Education for the Edmonton obstetrical community as well as active participation at the RCPSC and National Specialty Society (SOGC) level.
 Division members are active in several research initiatives including participation in clinical trials, health outcomes and population health research, and basic science research in the reproductive sciences field.